 Since 1974, the United States has supported U.N. negotiations to achieve a settlement.
 The 1974-1978 period was marked by sharp divisions between the Ford and Carter Administrations and Congress over Turkey's role on Cyprus.
 A congressionally mandated arms embargo was in place against Turkey until September 1978.
 In general, Congress still favors measures to pressure Turkey to withdraw its troops and encourage concessions by Denktash, while successive administrations have argued that pressures are counterproductive and have preferred diplomacy.
-Although Members do not propose an alternative to the U.N.

-talks, they advocate an active U.S. role.
+Although Members do not propose an alternative to the U.N. talks, they advocate an active U.S. role.
 In response, President Reagan created the State Department post of Special Cyprus Coordinator, and President Clinton named a Presidential Envoy for Cyprus.
 The Bush Administration decided not to fill the position of Presidential Envoy.
 On February 14, 2001, U.S. Secretary of State Colin Powell affirmed that the Administration "fully supports the ongoing U.N. efforts to achieve a comprehensive settlement" and declared "the U.S. will also remain engaged in efforts to facilitate a just and lasting settlement of the Cyprus issue."
 The United States supports the accession of Cyprus to the EU.
-It also strongly supports the U.N.'s November 2002 settlement plan.
+S.Con.Res.
+122, November 18, 2002, expressed congressional support for Cyprus' EU membership.
+The United States also strongly supports the U.N.'s 2002 settlement plan.